AI Data & Audit Log

 The Audit Log

-MailCopilot maintains an append-only local audit log of every AI action.
+MailCopilot maintains a local audit log of every AI action.
 The log is stored in your local database on your device and is never transmitted to MailCopilot or any third party.

 What Each Entry Records